-Lecture: (38) General principles of the somatosensory system, the skin.
+11th week: Lecture: (38) General principles of the somatosensory system, the skin.
 (39) Somatovisceral sensory functions.
 (40) The somatomotor system.
-(41) Roles of the spinal cord in the coordination of movements, the motor unit

-Seminar: (10) Structure of the brainstem and cranial nerves

-Practical: (6) Gross anatomy of the brainstem and cerebellum

-Lecture: (42) The parts of the motor system.
+(41) Roles of the spinal cord in the coordination of movements, the motor unit Seminar: (10) Structure of the brainstem and cranial nerves Practical: (6) Gross anatomy of the brainstem and cerebellum 12th week: Lecture: (42) The parts of the motor system.
 (43) The pyramidal pathways, roles of cerebellum in the coordination of movements.
 (44) The autonomic nervous system.
-(45) The limbic system

-Seminar: (11-12) Structure of the diencephalon and cerebrum

-Lecture: (46) The monoaminergic system, neuroendocrine regulation.
+(45) The limbic system Seminar: (11-12) Structure of the diencephalon 13th week: Lecture: (46) The monoaminergic system, neuroendocrine regulation.
 (47) The hypothalamo-hypophyseal system.
 (48) The endocrine glands.
-(49) The taste and olfactory systems

-Seminar: (13-14) Motor functions of the nervous system

-Lecture: (50) The eye.
+(49) The taste and olfactory systems Seminar: (13-14) Motor functions of the nervous system 14th week: Lecture: (50) The eye.
 (51) The visual system.
 (52) The auditory system.
-(53) The vestibular system

-Seminar: (15) The sensory organs Practical: (7) The sensory organs

-Self Control Test (Midterm oral exam of the neuroendocrine system and sensory organs.)
+(53) The vestibular system Seminar: (15) The sensory organs Practical: (7) The sensory organs 15th week: Self Control Test (Midterm oral exam of the neuroendocrine system and sensory organs.) limbic system Seminar: (11-12) Structure of the diencephalon and cerebrum Self Control Test (Midterm oral exam of the neuroendocrine system and sensory organs.)